KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         system_manager_.create_system_rt<player_logic>(player);
     }

-When we launch the game, we want physics to pause because we don't want game to start before we press the jump button.
+When we launch the game, we want physics in a paused state so we don't start the game until we press the jump button.

-We make two functions which enables and disables both logic functions we made.
+To do so, we'll make two functions which enable and disable both logic functions we made.

 .. code-block:: cpp